Ultra long-haul: History

-In the late 2000s/early 2010s, rapidly rising fuel prices, coupled with the 2008 financial crisis, resulted in cancellation of many ultra-long-haul non-stop flights.
-This included the services provided by Singapore Airlines from Singapore to Newark and Los Angeles that were ended in late 2013 as well as similar lengthy flights from New York to both Mumbai and Bangkok.
-As fuel prices later decreased and more fuel efficient aircraft were introduced to the market, the economics of ultra-long-haul flights improved and more distant markets became served by new and reinstated services.
-By 2023, 29 of the 30 longest flights in the world (by great circle distance), were now all ultra-long-haul in duration ranging from 16 hours to 18 hours and 50 minutes in duration.
+In the late 2000s and early 2010s, rapidly rising fuel prices, coupled with the 2008 financial crisis, resulted in the cancellation of many ultra-long-haul non-stop flights.
+This included services provided by Singapore Airlines from Singapore to Newark and Los Angeles that ended in late 2013.
+Similar flights from New York to both Mumbai and Bangkok were also terminated.
+As fuel prices started to decrease, which coincided with the introduction of more fuel efficient aircraft to the market, the economics of ultra-long-haul flights improved, so services for more distant markets were reinstated.
+By 2023, 29 of the 30 longest flights in the world were now all ultra-long-haul in duration.